epiforecasts/evalwwforecasts/docs/analysis_plan.md

 # Analysis plan

 This document describes the analysis plan to perform a retrospective evaluation of the impact of incorporating wastewater data on the forecast performance of a semi-mechanistic renewal-based model.
-Forecasts of COVID-19 hospital admissions will be generated weekly and evaluated against the final observed hospital admissions data, across all age groups.
+Forecasts of COVID-19 hospital admissions will be generated weekly and evaluated against the final observed hospital admissions data, across all age groups in Germany during the 2024-2025 respriatory virus season.

 # Aims

 The goal of these analyses will be to assess:
-1. How does incorporating wastewater impact the forecast performance of the semi-mechanistic renewal model?
+1. How does incorporating wastewater impact the forecast performance of a semi-mechanistic renewal model?
-2. How do characteristics of the forecast problem and the wastewater surveillance in that forecast problem impact variation in performance between models with and without wastewater?
+3. How do characteristics of the wastewater surveillance system impact the relative forecast performance of the wastewater-informed model?

 # Data